SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Platforms

-Table \ref{open-source} showed the basic information of five open-source platforms.
-Overall, all five platforms support horizontal data partitioning. \texttt{FATE} and \texttt{PaddleFL} also support vertical data partitioning and transfer learning. \texttt{FATE} provides two privacy technologies, i.e HE and MPC, and \texttt{PaddleFL} provides MPC and DP. \texttt{Pysyft} provides all these three privacy technologies, while \texttt{TFF} and \texttt{coMind} do not provide any privacy technologies.
-Only \texttt{TFF} and \texttt{coMind} utilize GPUs, but they cannot support cluster deployment.
-Because \texttt{FATE} and \texttt{PaddleFL} provide algorithm-level interfaces, users can implement their owned algorithms.
-TFF, \texttt{Pysyft} and \texttt{coMind} provide building blocks which are easier for non-expert users to use.
+Table \ref{open-source} shows the information on these open-source platforms.
+Overall, all \lgp{the} five platforms support horizontal data partitioning. \texttt{FATE} and \texttt{PaddleFL} also support vertical data partitioning and transfer learning.
+For security purposes, \texttt{FATE} employs two privacy technologies, i.e HE and MPC, and \texttt{PaddleFL} employs MPC and DP. \texttt{Pysyft} provides all these three privacy technologies, while \texttt{TFF} and \texttt{coMind} do not employ any privacy technologies. \texttt{TFF} and \texttt{Pysyft} simulate the process of federated learning through multiple processes instead of directly supporting cluster deployment.
+To improve efficiency, \texttt{TFF} and \texttt{coMind} support GPU.
+Furthermore, \texttt{FATE} and \texttt{TFF} provide visual interfaces, which makes them more user-friendly.